Igalia/phpreport/docs/developer/devel-setup.rst

 Step 2: Setting up the files
 ============================

-Clone the PhpReport repository ``https://github.com/Igalia/phpreport`` on a location available for the web server.
+Clone the PhpReport repository ``https://github.com/Igalia/phpreport`` in a location available to the web server.
 Usual default locations for web servers
 are:

 * On Debian, Ubuntu: ``/var/www/``